 This retroviral DNA can then integrate into the DNA of the host cell and remain undetected by the immune system.
 The infected cell can produce virus cells with different RNA genomes, which restarts the infection cycle.
 This unusual method of infection and replication has made it difficult to develop a vaccine for HIV.

 Previously, it was unknown exactly how the virus gets the genetic building blocks it needs to synthesize the DNA to infect the host cell.
-However, the research team has made new discoveries into this mechanism.
+However, the research team has made

 A protein shell known as the capsid surrounds the virus.
 The researchers found that the capsid contains iris-like pores that open and close like an eye.